tnmercer/Machine_Learning_Optimize/README.md

 ## Alternative Model

-As an alternative to the SVM method, a new model was created using the Gaussian Naive Bayes method.
+As an alternative to the SVM method, a new model was created using the Gaussian Naive Bayes (GNB) method.

 The model performed comparibly to the baseline and tuned models in terms of accuracy, precision and recall.